JJJ/wp-term-meta-ui/README.md

 # WP Term Meta UI

-A base UI class for a term metadata user interface
+A base UI class for quickly adding a term metadata user interface.

+Requires PHP 5.6.20.

 # Used By
 * [WP Term Authors](https://wordpress.org/plugins/wp-term-authors/ "Authors for categories, tags, and other taxonomy terms.")